GiampaoloGabba/Xamarin.Plugin.SharedTransitions/README.md

 * Full shape layout transition is supported (eg: different corner radius between starting and ending views)
 * You can pop the page using a PanGesture on the left side of the screen

+## Android X:
+To enable AndroidX support, use Xamarin.Forms 4.5+ and target API 29.

 ## Android Limitations
 * `TabbedPage` inside `MasterDetailPage` is not currently supported
 * When animating layouts (frame, stacklayouts....) **i suggest to dont use a background transition other than "Fade" (or "None")**.
 Android doesnt play well with background animation + shared transitions of layouts